tomsch420/phd-thesis/chapters/random_events.typ

 == Sigma Algebra

-A sigma algebra ($sigma$-algebra) is a set of sets that contains all set-differences that can be constructed by combining arbitrary subsets of said set.
+A sigma algebra ($sigma$-algebra) is a set of sets containing all set-differences constructed by combining arbitrary subsets of said set.
 Furthermore, it contains all countable unions of sets and all infinite intersection of the set.

 #definition([Sigma Algebra @kolmogoroff1933grundbegriffe])[